hhucn/eden/README.md

 Exposes the port 7777 of the REPL so you can directly connect to the REPL in the container.

-### subscriber

-Clojure test-application which acts as a consumer for RabbitMQ.
-You can read the messages from a specified queue via this service.
-Just for testing purposes.

 ### query

 The core module of the repository, which coordinates the flow of information.
 All